-At this stage, we teach high pressure line on defense in order to win the ball back quickly and transition instantly into our signature style of attack.
+At this stage, we teach high-pressure line on defense in order to win the ball back quickly and transition instantly into our signature style of attack.
 Players utilize the principles of width and depth.
-Our players look to combine quick passing to exploit opportunities to penetrate the oppositions lines.
-In training session we run activities that teach the group possession with the end product in mind, particularly through patterns of play.
+Our players look to combine quickly to exploit opportunities to penetrate the oppositions lines.
+In training sessions, we run activities that teach the group possession with the end product in mind, particularly through patterns of play.

 It is the most critical stage of development: the moment when it all comes together to determine if a player fulfills their potential.
 Video analysis is used to learn key tactical aspects of team structures and dynamics of both our team and the opponents.
 Preparing players transition into college soccer becomes a key fundamental focus during this stage of our long term player development process.

 At this phase, players will understand the value of having a defined game model.
 This allows our teams to adjust into a number of defensive or offensive formations quickly in the game.
 Practices will focus on individual players and team understanding on how to dominate possession.
 We coach our players to be conscious of how critical team shape is when trying to control the game from the first, second, and third phase of play.